Majestic3691/redis-app/docker/README.md

 # docker-redis
-This is the procedure for creating a new docker machine, load redis container and connect/verify the installation.
+This is the procedure for creating a new docker machine, load redis container, load the data and connect/verify the installation.

-### Remove Docker machine
+### Remove Docker machine (wish to remove machine)
 ```
 z:\> docker-machine rm -f defaultVM
 About to remove defaultVM